Level One - Lesson 13

 During best-of-three matches, between games (but not before game one) players can add cards from their sideboard to their deck, and remove up to that many cards from the deck for their next game, allowing some flexibility in their deck construction.

 In premier, players have a 10-card sideboard.
-In Twin Suns, there are no sideboards.
+In Trilogy and Twin Suns, there are no sideboards.
 Finally, in draft and sealed play, all cards that the player had in their pool count as being part of their sideboard.

 Tournament Preparation